 There’s no longer a maître’d from El Bulli or a famous kitchen team.
-The staff is young and has the world at their feet.
-For those that are expecting the theatrical 24-course menus of a few of years ago, complete with souvenir notebooks and dishes with props and whimsical stories, those days are gone.
+The staff is young and has the world at their feet, with Jorge Muñoz, formerly of Barcelona’s Pakta, at the helm.
+For those that are expecting the theatrical 24-course menus of 2014, with souvenir notebooks and whimsical stories, those days are gone.
 There are no plates with 40 techniques and ingredients on them.
 The food has been stripped down to pure flavor.
-It’s more soulful, more like it was when it was back in the old dining room on Calle Cantuarias in Miraflores.
-Now, the clientele is up to fifty percent Limeño and he wants that number to rise.
+It’s more soulful, more like it was when it was back in the old dining room on Calle Cantuarias when they started out.
+Now, the clientele is majority Limeño.

-Some of the old dishes have returned, like the Pekín Cuy, his Chinese-Peruvian version of guinea pig, served alongside new ones, like tortellini made from mashua.
+Some of the old dishes come and go, like Pekín Cuy, and are served alongside new ones, like tortellini made from mashua.
 There are oversized share plates of arroz con pato served in a cast iron pan and ceviches and tiraditos that are as balanced as any you will find in Lima.
-The menu isn’t getting a mass overhaul every six months, rather it’s evolving in small amounts each day and Astrid y Gastón might be better than it has ever been.
+The menu isn’t getting a mass overhaul every six months, rather it evolves in small amounts each day.

-After lunch service, Acurio meets with his staff about Yuntémonos, an event at Lima’s Pontificia Universidad Católica del Perú that would later bring together government ministers to form a dialogue with various culinary disciplines about working together to reduce rural poverty, protect biodiversity, and promote sustainable development.
-He’s helping pick the right pieces so that the conversation moves forward and the right voices will be heard and that it isn’t an event about him.
-They convene and he walks through the courtyard, pausing momentarily to salute the man sweeping away the dust off the stone tiles.
-On entering his office he picks up a cloth and wipes away one of the plates he had drawn on the glass.
+After lunch service, Acurio meets with his staff about an event at Lima’s Pontificia Universidad Católica del Perú that would later bring together government ministers to form a dialogue with various culinary disciplines about working together to reduce rural poverty, protect biodiversity, and promote sustainable development.
+He’s helping pick the right pieces so that the conversation moves forward, and the right voices will be heard.
+He wants them to know that it isn’t an event about him.
+None of them ever were.
+They convene, and he walks through the courtyard, pausing momentarily to salute the man sweeping away the dust off the stone bricks.
+On entering his office, he picks up a cloth and wipes away one of the plates he had drawn on the glass.
 Then draws another.